The Manager of Galaxy Digital Holdings (BRPHF) is Selling Shares

 See today’s analyst top recommended stocks >>

-The insider sentiment on Galaxy Digital Holdings has been neutral according to 13 insider trades in the past three months.
-This sentiment is slightly lower than the average sentiment of company insiders in this sector.
+The insider sentiment on Galaxy Digital Holdings has been neutral according to 14 insider trades in the past three months.
+This sentiment is lower than the average sentiment of company insiders in this sector.

-Richard Tavoso’s trades have generated a 38.9% average return based on past transactions.
-DailyInsider proprietary algorithm detects trades by the most influential insiders and selects attractive trading opportunities daily.
-To subscribe to the DailyInsider visit this page.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.